Skip to content

 📖Biblical Foundation: The Gospel Message

 • Romans 3:23 - All have sinned: 'For all have sinned and fall short of the glory of God.'
-Starting point = EVERYONE is sinner.
-Not just 'bad people'—ALL.
-Sin = missing God's standard, falling short of His perfection.
+The starting point is that EVERYONE is a sinner.
+Not just 'bad people,' but ALL.
+Sin means missing God's standard, falling short of His perfection.
 Teach: You've sinned.
 I've sinned.
 Everyone has.
 That's the problem we ALL face.

 • Romans 6:23 - Wages of sin is death: 'For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.'
 Sin has CONSEQUENCES.
 We EARNED death (wages).
-But God OFFERS gift—eternal life through Jesus.
-Teach: Sin's penalty = death (separation from God forever).
-But God offers gift—life through Jesus.
+But God OFFERS a gift, eternal life through Jesus.
+Teach: Sin's penalty is death (separation from God forever).
+But God offers a gift, life through Jesus.

 • 1 Corinthians 15:3-4 - Christ died, buried, raised: 'For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures.'
-Gospel CORE = (1) Jesus died for sins, (2) He was buried, (3) He rose again.
+The gospel CORE is (1) Jesus died for sins, (2) He was buried, (3) He rose again.
 Historical events, not myths.
-Teach: Jesus DIED in your place, paying penalty for YOUR sin.
-He ROSE—proving He conquered death.
+Teach: Jesus DIED in your place, paying the penalty for YOUR sin.
+He ROSE, proving He conquered death.

 • John 3:16 - Whoever believes has eternal life: 'For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.'
 God's LOVE motivated sending Jesus.
-WHOEVER believes = receives eternal life.
-Not limited to certain people—WHOEVER.
+WHOEVER believes receives eternal life.
+Not limited to certain people, but WHOEVER.
 Teach: God loves YOU so much He sent Jesus to die for YOU.
-Believe in Him = eternal life.
+Believe in Him and receive eternal life.

-• Ephesians 2:8-9 - Saved by grace through faith, not works: 'For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast.'
-Salvation = GIFT, not earned.
+• Ephesians 2:8-9 - Saved by grace through faith, not works: 'For it is by grace you have been saved, through faith, and this is not from yourselves, it is the gift of God, not by works, so that no one can boast.'
+Salvation is a GIFT, not earned.
 Grace (undeserved favor) through FAITH (trusting Jesus).
-Not works—can't earn it, can't boast.
+Not works, you can't earn it, can't boast.
 Teach: You can't EARN salvation by being good.
-It's FREE GIFT.
+It's a FREE GIFT.
 You receive it by TRUSTING Jesus.

 • Romans 10:9-10 - Confess Jesus is Lord, believe God raised Him: 'If you declare with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.'
-Two aspects: (1) BELIEVE in heart (Jesus rose), (2) CONFESS with mouth (Jesus is Lord).
+Two aspects: (1) BELIEVE in your heart (Jesus rose), (2) CONFESS with your mouth (Jesus is Lord).
 Both necessary.
-Teach: Salvation = believing Jesus rose + confessing Him as YOUR Lord (boss of your life).
+Teach: Salvation is believing Jesus rose plus confessing Him as YOUR Lord (the boss of your life).

 🎯